cervoise/blog/certifications/SLAE/Exo2-Reverse_Shell.md

 ```
 $ for elmt in $(locate net.h); do grep SYS_CONNECT $elmt; done
 #define SYS_CONNECT 3  /* sys_connect(2)  */
 ```
 Then IP must be pushed (in little endian).
 Issue is what if the IP contains a null byte.
 For localhost, we often use 127.0.0.1 but 127.1.1.1 is also localhost.
 But for a real remote IP address, this problem must be considered.

-Lets imagine the target is 10.0.0.1:
+Let's imagine the target is 10.0.0.1:
 - 11.1.1.2 is put in a register
-- 0x01010101 is substracted in the register
+- 0x01010101 is subtracted in the register
 - result is 10.0.0.1

 This is working very well except if the IP also contains 255 (0xFF) like 10.255.0.1 (Note that IP range 255.0.0.0/8 is restricted for specific cases).
 This tricks will be included in the python generator.